tryscer/flock/flock-music.md

 ​	“You didn’t seem to me like a cog when you were ordering that cigarette girl around.”
 ​	“Well,” says Barry, suddenly sounding a lot like his father, “sometimes you need to be firm.”
 ​	“You enjoy telling others what to do,” sighs Babatunde.   ​​	“Well — I mean — hello, I’m Barry,” says Barry.
+​	“You enjoy telling others what to do,” sighs Babatunde.   ​​ ​	“Well — I mean — hello, I’m Barry,” says Barry.
 ​	“I used to like telling people what to do, too,” says Babatunde.
 “It’s human nature.
 Don’t feel too bad about that.”
 ​	“Right.
 Right,” says Barry.
 ​	“What kind of people did you get to order around, Babatunde?”
 I ask.